 Institutional theory examines how organizations conform to external norms, values, and institutional pressures to gain legitimacy and social acceptance.
-In the context of AI and ML in HRM, institutional theory helps researchers and practitioners understand the institutional forces shaping the adoption and implementation of AI-driven HRM practices.
-By examining how regulatory frameworks, industry standards, and societal expectations influence organizational behavior and decision-making, the institutional theory provides insights into the institutionalization of AI and ML technologies in HRM and the barriers to adoption faced by organizations.
+In the context of AI and ML in HRM, institutional theory helps researchers and practitioners understand the institutional forces shaping the adoption and implementation of AIdriven HRM practices.
+By examining how regulatory frameworks, industry standards, and societal expectations influence organizational behavior and decision-making, the provides institutional theory insights into the institutionalization of AI and ML technologies in HRM and the barriers to adoption faced by organizations.